 - When relief is needed, giving should be done in the context of ongoing, long-term relationships.
 Short-term mission teams enter and leave Tactic.
 They can only make a positive contribution to the established ongoing, long-term relationships when they allow Impact Ministries to provide relief/gifts as part of their long-term ministry plans. - 2.
 Independent gifts from short-term mission teams may create unintended harm.
 Do not give gifts to any Guatemalans without consulting with the Hospitality Staff. - a.
-If a gift is appropriate, they will see that it is given in a way that respects the intent and purpose of the ministry as well as those giving and receiving the gift. - b.
-The Hospitality Staff, in consultation with the Impact Ministries Field Director will guard against gifts that may endanger the recipient or create unintended harm; - c.
+If a gift is appropriate, they will see that it is given in a way that respects the intent and purpose of the ministry as well as those giving and receiving the gift.

+- b.
+The Hos in consultation with the Impact Ministries Field Director will guard against gifts that may endanger the recipient or create unintended harm; - c.
+If a team member does not follow the expectations of Impact Ministries, the team leader will communicate concerns.
+If a team member refuses to modify their behavior, they may be removed from team activities and may, if the concern is of a significant nature, be sent home at their own cost.
+All costs associated are the responsibility of the team/team member.
+Those costs will include but are not limited to individual and chaperone costs, flights and transportation and accommodation during travel to Guatemala City. pitality Staff, in consultation with the Impact Ministries Field Director will guard against gifts that may endanger the recipient or create unintended harm; - d.
 Gifts are also monitored to enable better accountability and equality. - 3.
 Do not give gifts to any Impact Ministries staff without consulting with the Hospitality Team. - a.
 Often those working closest with the teams will receive the most gifts when there are many others that are working equally as hard, but are never seen.
 This can cause hard feelings among staff. - b.
 This applies while a team member is in Guatemala and after they return home. - 4.
 Gifts given outside of Impact Ministries guidelines put both the Guatemalan staff and the visiting team in jeopardy. - a.
 Staff their jobs are at risk because they have been instructed not to ask for or receive gifts from team members.
 This is abusing their proximity to the team for their own personal advantage. - b.
 Team If you choose to ignore this rule, it may jeopardize you and your sending organization from making future trips with Impact Ministries.